 After passing the two tests, the developer now has a version and created a feature ready for the test environment.
 The third test, Infrastructure as Code (IAC) security inspection, ensures that the test environment is not vulnerable to security lapses.
 It checks for two primary things:

-Once the code is in the test environment, Dynamic Application Security Testing (DAST) provides the next layer of security.
-It runs the code in an effort to manipulate it in black-box testing.
-By inputting different decodings, large-size inputs, and stress loading, it can identify problems before it becomes public.
+Once the code is in the test environment, DAST provides the next layer of security.
+It runs the code and tries manipulating it for “black box” testing.
+By inputting different decodings, large-size inputs, and stress loading, DAST can identify hard-to-find problems before it becomes public.

-The last test runs the code to check for secret keys or application secrets, such as API keys, database credentials, and security certificates, before it moves on to production.
-Developers accidentally leave important authentication keys embedded in their code.
+The last test runs the code to check for secret keys or application secrets — like API keys, database credentials, and security certificates — before it moves on to production.
+Developers may accidentally leave important authentication keys embedded in their code.
 This can lead to problems: over 5 million secrets were detected in public repositories in 2021, up 20% from the previous year.

 These tools have become faster and easier for developers to use with the rise of automation.
-By automatically checking for weaknesses, developers are no longer forced to manually check code, leading to faster software creation.
+By automatically checking for weaknesses, developers are no longer forced to manually check code.

 (Read our software testing introduction.)